La Palma – Cumbre Vieja volcano route

 History repeats

-It was very reminiscent of the Eldfell eruption on Vestmannaeyjar in 1973, when the entire island had to be evacuated.
+It was very reminiscent of the Eldfell eruption on Heimaey in 1973, when the entire island had to be evacuated.
 And similar to Reykjanes in March 2021, the La Palma eruption was preceeded by an intense swarm of more than 25.000 earthquakes within 3 weeks before it started.

 Cumbre Vieja – even the name itself sounds threatening.
 Ominous like the rumbles from its belly it sent forth with its destructive lava flows.